zek224/CPRBlockchain/Code/README.md

 If all blocks are valid, then we will have a valid BlockChain.

 After that, you will be prompted to enter in a 40 character address and to search for that address and return its balance.
 You will continue to be prompted to enter an address until successful.
+You can take an address from the `output` file.
 Next, an array is printed with the path from the leaf to the root to show proof of membership, as well as return the balance.